awsdocs/aws-config-developer-guide/doc_source/select-resources.md

 **Important**
 Global resource types onboarded to AWS Config recording after February 2022 will only be recorded in the service's home region for the commercial partition and AWS GovCloud \(US\-West\) for the GovCloud partition\.
 You can view the Configuration Items for these new global resource types only in their home region and AWS GovCloud \(US\-West\)\.
 Supported global resource types onboarded before February 2022 such as `AWS::IAM::Group`, `AWS::IAM::Policy`, `AWS::IAM::Role`, `AWS::IAM::User` remain unchanged, and they will continue to deliver Configuration Items in all supported regions in AWS Config\.
 The change will only affect new global resource types onboarded after February 2022\.
+To record global resource types onboarded after February 2022, enable All Supported Resource Types in the home region of the global resource type you want to record\.

 **Home Regions for Global Resource Types Onboarded after February 2022**